Beyond the BabySteps: Grains: Let’s Talk About Oats

 Uses of Oats:

 Oats are not just for oatmeal!
-Oats can make DELICIOUS oatmeal cookies, homemade granola bars, topping for a fruit dessert, etc. It can also be used as filler for meat dishes (my meatloaf recipe calls for oats) and can even be sprouted if you have some unhulled (or whole) oats in your storage.
+Oats can make DELICIOUS oatmeal cookies, homemade granola bars, topping for a fruit dessert, pancakes, etc. It can also be used as filler for meat dishes (my meatloaf recipe calls for oats) and can even be sprouted if you have some unhulled (or whole) oats in your storage.

 So pick up some oats from the grocery store, try using them in some new recipes, especially those that use all shelf-stable ingredients, and then start stocking up!